Jacques Reclus

 Jacques Reclus (27 July 1796 – 8 April 1882) was a French Protestant minister.

 Life

 Following studies in Bordeaux, he worked as a librarian at Château de Bonzac, home of Elie Decazes (1780-1860), minister of Louis XVIII.
 From 1819 he studied theology in Montauban, becoming ordained as pastor at Nimes in December 1821.
 Afterwards he served as a minister in La Roche-Chalais (1822), then Montcaret (1824).
+He became the president of the Consistoire de Montcaret (Dordogne).

+Reclus taught ancient languages at the Protestant college in Sainte-Foy-la-Grande.

 In June 1831 he resigned as pastor and instructor at the Protestant college in Sainte-Foy-la-Grande in order to head an independent evangelical community in Castétarbe.
 In 1850 he founded a home for the aged in Orthez.

 Family

-Reclus was the father of fourteen children who survived beyond infancy, including five sons who gained distinction during their careers:
+Reclus was the father of fourteen children who survived beyond infancy, including five sons who gained distinction during their careers.